McCollum scores 32, Pelicans hold off Mavericks 113-106 - NewsBreak

-NEW ORLEANS (AP) — CJ McCollum stopped suddenly near the left sideline, dribbled between his legs, behind his back and then crossed over to create enough space to let fly a 3-pointer that New Orleans absolutely needed to avoid a late meltdown.

-McCollum scored 13 of his 32 points in the final four minutes and the Pelicans held off the Dallas Mavericks 113-106 on Wednesday night.
+CJ McCollum scored 13 of his 32 points in the final four minutes and the New Orleans Pelicans held off the Dallas Mavericks 113-106 on Wednesday night.

-“No excuse, just produce.
-Figure out a way to get the job done.
-That’s what it’s going to take for us down the stretch,” McCollum said.
-“Make or miss, I’ve got to be aggressive for us and make something happen.”

 McCollum's compelling finish came after each team lost a top player.
 The Pelicans' Brandon Ingram left late in the second quarter with a sprained right ankle after scoring 12 points.
 Dallas star guard Luka Doncic left in the third with a strained left thigh after scoring 15 points.